Pox party: Effectiveness and risk

 Parents who expose their children to varicella zoster virus in this manner often do so out of the belief that acquiring immunity to chickenpox via infection is safer and more effective than receiving a vaccination.
 Similar ideas have been applied to other diseases such as measles.
 Pediatricians have warned against holding pox parties, however, citing dangers arising from possible complications associated with chickenpox, such as encephalitis, chickenpox-associated pneumonia, and invasive group A strep.
 These serious complications (e.g., brain damage or death) are vastly more likely than vaccine adverse events.
 Before the chickenpox vaccine became available, 100 to 150 children in the U.S. died from chickenpox annually.
 In the UK, chickenpox vaccinations are not routine, and around 25 people die a year from the disease, with 80% of victims being adults, in the late 1990s.
 The chickenpox vaccine is now recommended by health officials, citing vastly superior safety when compared with infection.

 Some parents have attempted to collect infectious materials, such as saliva, licked lollipops, or other infected items from people who claimed to have children infected with chickenpox.
 Others use social networking services to make contact with these strangers.
 The unknown person then mails the potentially infectious matter to the parent, who would then give it to their child in the hope that the child will become infected.

 These practices are unlikely to reliably transmit the chickenpox virus because varicella zoster cannot survive for long on the surface of such items.
-The virus can, however, transmit other diseases, including hepatitis B, group A streptococcal infection, and staphylococcal infections — dangerous diseases to which the parents never intended to expose their children.
+Those items can, however, transmit other diseases, including hepatitis B, group A streptococcal infection, and staphylococcal infections — dangerous diseases to which the parents never intended to expose their children.
 Additionally, in the United States, deliberately sending infectious matter through the U.S. Postal Service is illegal.

 While chickenpox parties are still held today, they are far less common than before the chickenpox vaccine was introduced.